AusClimateService/TIGGE/README.md

 /g/data/xv83/TIGGE/data/{model}/{variable}/{type}/{year}/{month}/{time}/{variable}_6hr_{model}_{type}_{grid}_{YYYYMMDD}.grib
 ```
 For example, perturbed forecast (`pf`) surface temperature (`t2m`) data from the ECMWF forecast model
-on a 0.5 degree grid for the Australian region (`AUS`) for a starting date of 25 June 2011 and start time 0000
+on a 0.5 degree grid for the global region (`GLO`) for a starting date of 25 June 2011 and start time of 00:00:00
 would be archived as follows:

 ```